Whether or not travel time is compensable depends on the kind of travel involved. There are three categories of travel time:

 - See “Leave/PTO Payouts & Transfers” for more information.

-For Departments Using the Time Information Management (TIM) System:
+Time Information Management (TIM) System:

-Implementation of the Time Information System (TIM) to track work hours, special pay, and leave for University employees began its phased implementation in August 2007.
 See “TIM Website” in the Related Subjects section below for information on recording Travel Time ETO.

 For questions about recording travel-related time on a Time Record, or if you have questions about your leave balances, contact your department’s TIM Administrator or your school/division’s HR Office, or visit the TIM website (listed below).